aswan99/dotfiles/README.md

 # dotfiles
-nixos configs and others (still unfinished)
+basic nixos configs and others (still working on it)